 What we can do for you

-- We provide a free 30 minute initial consultation.
+- We can provide an initial assesment over the phone.
 We will present your case before the Court should you wish to instruct us.
-There is no charge until you instruct us to represent you at Court.
 Call us now on 01142 560111

 - We can discuss with you possible defences or mitigating factors such as a sudden change in the weather conditions.